- Many medicines are safe to use while breastfeeding.

-Before your doctor prescribes a medication for you, make sure he or she knows that you are breastfeeding.
+Before your doctor prescribes a medicine, make sure they know that you are breastfeeding.

-Some medicines can give the baby diarrhoea or vomiting, or make them unusually sleepy or irritable.
-Other medicines can also cause you to have more or less milk production than normal.
+Some medicines can cause your baby to have diarrhoea or make them sleepy or irritable.
+Other medicines can change your breast milk supply.

 What medicines can I take while breastfeeding?

-Allergy and hay fever medicines: Antihistamines that do not make you sleepy are considered safe.
+Allergy and hay fever medicines: antihistamines that do not make you sleepy are considered safe while breastfeeding.
 Nasal sprays and eye drops are safe.
-Antihistamines that make you sleepy are not recommended because they may make your baby drowsy.
+Antihistamines that make you sleepy are not recommended because they may make your baby sleepy.

-Antibiotics: Most antibiotics to fight infections are safe, but take your doctor's advice.
+Antibiotics: most antibiotics used to fight bacterial infections are safe but always take your doctor's advice.
 Tetracyclines may be used short term.
-Metronidazole can make the milk taste bitter.
+Metronidazole can make your breast milk taste bitter.

-Antidepressants: Some antidepressants are safe.
-Discuss with your doctor.
+Antidepressants: some antidepressants are safe.
+Talk with your doctor.

-Asthma medicines: Most preventers and relievers are safe.
-It is very important that you do not stop your asthma medicines while you are breastfeeding.
+Asthma medicines: most preventers and relievers are safe.
+It's very important that you do not stop your asthma medicines while you are breastfeeding.

-Cold and flu medicine: It is best to use steam inhalations, saline nasal sprays and decongestant nasal sprays.
+Cold and flu medicine: it's best to use saline nasal sprays and decongestant nasal sprays.
 Avoid medicines containing pseudoephedrine.

 What if I need a vaccination?